 Sheila is approved for MAPP.
 She has an established retirement account through her employer that currently has a \$5,000 balance.
-The \$5,000 was considered a countable asset during her eligibility determination.
+The \$5,000 was a countable asset for her eligibility determination.
 Sheila registers the retirement account as an Independence Account with the IM agency.
 The money deposited into this retirement account while Sheila is a MAPP member will be considered an exempt asset as a part of an Independence Account.
-The \$5,000 Pre-Independence Account Balance will continue to be a countable asset.
+The \$5,000 Pre-Independence Account Balance remains a countable asset.